MAKEUP PRODUCTS (NON-PERMANENT)

 48732

-While many chemicals in cosmetic products pose limited or no danger, some are linked with considerable medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into the body through the skin and inhalation, and pose the same problems as food chemicals, per this site.
+Although most chemicals in beauty products and cosmetics pose slight or zero danger, several dozen have been associated to significant medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics can enter your body through ingestion, inhalation, and internal use, and cause the same problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in food and several other common items.
-Yet, no type of consumer items is accountable to less government oversight than cosmetics and other personal products, including Perfecting Cushion #11.
-Though many of the chemicals in cosmetics and personal care products likely pose minimal risk, being exposed to a few has been associated with significant health problems, including cancer.
+Chemicals and contaminants linked to cancer can be found in food, water, and lots of other common items.
+Still, no sector of consumer items is subject to less government oversight than cosmetics and other personal products, including Perfecting Cushion #11.
+While most of the chemicals in cosmetics in all likelihood present little risk, subjection to some is linked to critical health problems, such as cancer.